Back to National Guide

 Sydney has Australia's largest inventory of apartment balconies, and waterproofing defects are one of the most common building issues across the city's high-rise stock.

 CBD and eastern suburbs.
 Apartments in Darlinghurst, Potts Point, Bondi, and the CBD have concrete balconies that take direct weather exposure.
-Salt spray from the harbour accelerates membrane breakdown, particularly for older buildings where the original waterproofing was not specified for marine-grade exposure.
-These balconies tend to need more frequent maintenance and earlier replacement than sheltered inland balconies.
+Salt spray from the harbour accelerates membrane breakdown, particularly for buildings where the original waterproofing was not specified for marine-grade exposure.
+Polyurethane membranes with documented salt resistance perform better in these locations than standard cementitious products.
+These balconies tend to need more frequent maintenance and earlier replacement than sheltered inland balconies in suburbs like Parramatta, Ryde, and Castle Hill.

 Early 2000s apartment stock.
-Many Sydney apartments built between 2000 and 2010 have known waterproofing defect histories.
-Balconies from this era often had inadequate membrane systems, insufficient drainage falls, and poor detailing at junctions.
-These buildings are now at the age where original waterproofing is failing, generating significant demand for replacement work.
+Many Sydney apartments built between 2000 and 2010 have documented waterproofing defect histories.
+Balconies from this era often had inadequate membrane systems, insufficient drainage falls (below the 1:100 minimum required under AS 4654.2), and poor detailing at door threshold junctions.
+Buildings in Zetland, Waterloo, Green Square, and parts of the CBD are now at the age where original waterproofing is failing, driving significant demand for replacement work.
+If you own in one of these buildings, check whether a building-wide remediation program is planned before commissioning individual repairs.

 Hiring a Licensed Waterproofer in NSW